fly19992020/xos/README.md

-# A basic oprator systwem.
+# A basic operating system.